therhinoman/RhinoMan/Self-Hosted/Odoo/How To Install Odoo with Docker on Ubuntu 22.04.md

 sudo docker update --restart unless-stopped `Container ID`.
 ```
 Do the above step for `odoo` and `Postgres` services.

+Now, you can restart your VM to test if the `odoo` services have started automatically at boot.
 # Step 5: Installing and Configuring Nginx
 ```
 sudo apt install nginx